houzhj/Machine_Learning/README_word_vecterization.md

 Sentence: "apple banana banana orange apple"

-Collapsed one-hot: [1,1,0], shape = [1, The size of the vocabulary]
+Bag of words: [2,2,1], shape = [1, The size of the vocabulary]
-- 0s for all words that are not in the sentence
+- In the vector, the i-th number represents the number of times the corresponding word in the vocabulary appears in the sentence.
-- 1s for all words that are in the sentence
+-